Everybody’s Got a Side Hustle These Days, but Should Lawyers?

 CR: Absolutely.
 Not only do I have the satisfaction of seeing something through that I started, but the satisfaction of knowing that what I created is awesome and helps attorneys.
 The most satisfying thing of it too is that many of my clients in Attorney Mentors have been practicing law for 10, 15 years, and to be able to help them take their practices where they want to go is amazing.

-JWR: What advice would I have for others who are considering a side hustle?
+JWR: What advice would you have for others who are considering a side hustle?

 CR: I could talk for an hour on this subject easily.
 I would say that the most important thing is that your side hustle has to be something you love.
 It takes an insane amount of work and you have to be willing to make major, major sacrifices sometimes to the detriment of your law practice and personal life in general.
 You really have to do a good job mapping out your time because your law practice clients deserve your best efforts as well, and they are the ones who are ultimately “financing” your side hustle because it takes money to build up a business.